WhitneyWassenaar/WhitneyWassenaar/README.md

 ### I'm currrently working on:
-  - Learning the basics of HTML & CSS
+  - Learning the basics of HTML, CSS and JavaScript

 <!--